Chinwuba22/AUDITS/Steps.md

 ## My Audits Process

 **Scooping:**

 1. Clone and checkout the repo.
 2. Bring in the tools you want to use (Foundry in my case).
 3. Install necesary depencies.
-4. Compile/build to check that all files compile as intended.
+4. Compile/build to check that all files compiles as intended.
 5. Simple test and coverage to confirm they have done adequate test and that they work.
-6. Also use coverage glutters to see the part of the code that was not tested.
+6. Also use coverage glutters to see the part of the code that was not tested. [https://x.com/nisedo_/status/1703803338326704217?s=46](How?)
+7. Use Mark Files extension to highlight all files in scope. [https://x.com/0x3b33/status/1822891695236681974?s=46](How?)

 **Read the docs**